egberts/egberts.github.io-src/content/articles/networkmanager-dhclient.md

 NetworkManager doesn't even seem to handle your highly-customized DHCP (`dhclient`) client configurations.

-But it can, for the most part;  And I will show you how.
+But it can, for the most part; and I will show you how.
 And I made it work directly and rather well with my ISP finicky (Verizon FiOS) Juniper DHCP server.